Foreigners • Knowledge Base

 Changes to the acquisition of real estate by Foreigners in 2026 – electronic transfer of notarial deeds to the Polish Ministry of the Interior and Administration

-The proposed provisions are intended to improve the supervision of real estate acquisitions by foreigners in Poland, primarily by introducing an electronic circulation of notarial documents submitted to the Polish Ministry of the Interior and Administration by notaries involved in real estate acquisition transactions.
+The provisions are intended to improve the supervision of real estate acquisitions by foreigners in Poland, primarily by introducing an electronic circulation of notarial documents submitted to the Polish Ministry of the Interior and Administration by notaries involved in real estate acquisition transactions.

 Importantly for foreigners, the amendment to the Act does not amount to a complete overhaul of the rules for obtaining a permit from the Polish Ministry of the Interior and Administration to acquire real estate.
 Its significance is, however, practical.
 Documents relating to transactions involving foreigners are to reach the Polish Ministry faster, in a more structured manner and through an ICT system, rather than by traditional means.